-Spring-applied single-disc brakes in the 76 461..A.. series are electromagnetic components designed to operate dry.
-The armature system of the brakes is torsion-proof in tangential direction, friction-free and axially movable.
+Spring-applied double-disc brakes in the 76 451..A00 series are electromagnetic components designed to operate dry.
+The armature system of the brakes with intermediate disc is torsion-proof, friction-free and axially movable in tangential direction.
 The force generated by an electromagnetic field is utilized to overcome the braking effect produced by the spring force.
-The spring-applied single-disc brake engages in unpowered condition and releases when DC voltage is applied to the field coil.
+The spring-applied double-disc brake engages in unpowered condition and releases when DC voltage is applied to the field coil.
 The shaft to be braked is not exposed to any axial force by the brake.
 The firmly fitted hand release allows the brake to be released manually (e.g. in case of power failure) to neutralize the braking effect of the spring-applied brake.
-Built-in factory-set microswitches control the operating state of the brake and must be tied into the control circuit of the machine (e.g., lift machine).
-Owing to the formfit connection between the friction disc and the hub of the spring-applied single-disc brake and the torsionproof and axially fixed position of the hub on the shaft of the machine (e.g. lift machine), the friction discs are decelerated and the brake torque is transmitted to the machine (e.g. lift machine) via the shaft when the brake is unpowered.
+Built-in factory-set microswitches control the operating state of the brake and must be tied into the control circuit of the machine (e.g. lift machine).
+Owing to the form-fit connection between the two friction discs and the hub of the springapplied double-disc brake and the torsion-proof and axially fixed position of the hub on the shaft of the machine (e.g. lift machine), the friction discs are decelerated and the brake torque is transmitted to the machine (e.g. lift machine) via the shaft when the brake is unpowered.
 The machine shaft is decelerated or held in its position.
-The special brake configuration with armature system and microswitch monitoring system enables the user to identify the operating state of the brake (released - engaged - worn out - armature system fault) and initiate corrective actions, where necessary.
-The armature system is friction-free thanks to the use of a segment spring, so that the torsion-proof armature can be moved axially for torque transmission.
-Additional support elements (sleeves) are provided which support the armature system if (and only if) the segment spring fails.
+The special brake configuration with armature system, intermediate disc and microswitch monitoring system enables the user to identify the operating state of the brake (released - engaged - worn out - armature system / intermediate disc fault) and initiate corrective actions, where necessary.
+The armature system and intermediate disc are friction-free thanks to the use of spring segments, so that the torsion-proof armature with intermediate disc can be moved axially for torque transmission.
+Additional support elements (sleeves) are provided which support the armature system/intermediate disc assembly if (and only if) the segment springs fail.
 This ensures reliable generation of the braking torque at all times.
 The built-in microswitch monitoring unit is designed to detect segment spring failure and to report such failure to the machine control system.

-Owing to the torsion-proof, friction-free and axially movable arrangement of the armature system and the built-in microswitch monitoring unit, the spring-applied single-disc brake can be used wherever short overall lengths of motor/brake combinations or motor/gearbox/brake systems are necessary and safety requirements for the construction and installation of lifts according to EN 81-1 must be met.
+Owing to the torsion-proof, friction-free and axially movable arrangement of the armature system and intermediate disc and the built-in microswitch monitoring unit, the spring-applied double-disc brake can be used wherever short overall lengths of motor/brake combinations or motor/gearbox/brake systems are necessary and safety requirements for the construction and installation of lifts according to EN 81-1 must be met.
 According to the requirements specified in EN 81-1, the user must select a suitable braking system with adequate braking torque to ensure that the brake, if used in applications according to EN 81-1, is by itself able to adequately decelerate a lift car loaded with the 1.25-fold of its rated load and moving at rated speed.
-Type 76 461...A.. spring-applied single-disc brakes are primarily intended for use as holding brakes with emergency stop function in lift machines with drive control inside buildings.
+Type 76 451..A00 spring-applied double-disc brakes are primarily intended for use as holding brakes with emergency stop function in lift machines with drive control inside buildings.